Your Top Vision Questions Answered

 What are disposable lenses and what are the benefits?

 Disposable contact lenses are soft contact lenses that are replaced frequently.
 The recommended wearing time will be determined by the manufacturer and your eye care professional.
-The benefit of replacing contact lenses on a frequent basis is to prevent discomfort, dryness, blurred vision and allergic reactions that can result form a buildup of protein and lipid deposits on the lenses.
+The benefit of replacing contact lenses on a frequent basis is to prevent discomfort, dryness, blurred vision and allergic reactions that can result from a buildup of protein and lipid deposits on the lenses.
 Our practice can provide the options and help you in choosing the appropriate frequency for you.

 Do colored contact lenses really change eye color?